harrycresswell/harry/content/uses.md

 [Obsidian](https://obsidian.md/)** is my note taking tool of choice.
 I’m not yet using it to it’s full potential as a second brain, but this is something I plan on working on in the future.
 I’ve also started using it for journaling and planning OKR with Quarterly, Weekly and Daily notes.

 I use [Grammarly](https://www.grammarly.com) with caution.
-It’s helpful for picking up typos, bad grammar and so on, but use it too much and it strips the personality from your writing.
+It’s helpful for picking up typos, bad grammar and so on, but I find it can strip the personality from your writing.

 [Hemmingway](https://hemingwayapp.com) I find helpful for cleaning up lengthy sentances and spotting passive voice.

-I’ve been using [Mailchimp](https://mailchimp.com/) for my mailing list for years, however these days it often feels overkill for my needs.
-With that said, I decided to give [Buttondown](https://buttondown.email/) a go for the [Practical Hugo](https://practicalhugo.com/) mailing list – only positive things to say so far.
+But, a

 I find myself using [Apple Notes](https://www.icloud.com/notes/) for fleeting notes written when I’m on the go.
 These aren’t usually notes I want to keep long-term, so from time to time I’ll have a big clearout and delete them all.